Bhabua Road railway station

-Bhabhua Road Junction (IRCTC code BBU) is a railway station on the Grand Chord line on the outskirts of Mohania, 10.25 mi from Bhabua in the Indian state of Bihar.
+Bhabhua Road Junction (IRCTC code BBU) is a railway station on the Grand Chord line on the outskirts of Mohania, 10.25 mi from Bhabua in Kaimur district of the Indian state of Bihar.
 It is also on the route of the Grand Trunk Road.
 It has five platforms.
 It is a B Grade station in Kaimur district recognised by Railway of India.
 As of 2022, over 70+ trains from various starting stations pass through the station daily.

 A new Rail Line from Bhabhua Road Junction to Ara Junction and Bhabhua Road Junction to Maa Mundeshwari Dham (via Bhabua City) is under construction.